rail5/xgetopt/README.md

 The basic design goals are:

- - Simple to use
+ - Keep it simple to use
  - Don't do anything at run-time that can be done at compile-time
- - Preservation of familiar semantics
+ - Preserve familiar semantics

 ## Example Usage